OutSystems/docs-odc/src/eap/external-idps.md

 To apply an added external IdP, navigate to the **Identity providers** tab in the Portal.
 Then follow these steps:

 1. Click on the card of the provider you want to apply as the provider for the Platform services, your apps, or both.
-1. Copy the relevant pair(s) of **Redirect URLs** to the list of permitted redirects in the setup page of your external provider.
+1. Copy the pair(s) of **Redirect URLs** to the list of permitted redirects in the setup page of your external provider.
+You should copy the pair(s) for both the built-in domain and any active [custom domains](./custom-domains.md).
 See your provider's support documentation for further guidance.
 1. Check the summary of the configuration details.
 If you want to proceed, click the **Apply provider** button.
 1. Check the boxes of where you want to apply the provider and then click **Next**.